NamelessProj/TuneMates_Backend/README.md

    git clone https://github.com/NamelessProj/TuneMates_Backend.git
    dotnet run
    ```
-1. Navigate to `https://localhost:7016` in your web browser.
-1. Use a tool like Postman to interact with the API endpoints.
+1. Use a tool like Postman to interact with the API endpoints at `https://localhost:7016`.

 ### Appsettings
 Make sure to configure _(maybe even create)_ your `appsettings.json` file with the necessary settings, such as database connection strings and JWT secret keys.